Classiebawn Castle in the shadow of Ben Bulben

 Few images of Mullaghmore, and for that matter Sligo, will fail to include Classiebawn Castle.
-Sitting in a modest rise in an evergreen spread of field about a hundred and ten yards from the sea, there’s an air of Disney whimsy about Classiebawn.
+Sitting in a modest rise in an evergreen spread of field about a hundred metres from the sea, there’s an air of Disney whimsy about Classiebawn.
 Instantly recognisable by its conical turret, building of the castle was begun by the British statesman.
 Classiebawn is privately owned, but well worth a visit before you set back on your Wild Atlantic Way journey.

 Geographical coordinates: Latitude: 54.465546; Longitude: -8.449455